platt-sam/recipe-substitution-bot/README.md

 ### Program Environment
 This program was developed on a computer running MacOS with Python version 3.10.0.
 Mileage may vary if you are using a different version of Python.
 Some packages may need to be installed in order to run this program on your computer.

+### Test Input
+The links to the sources of the test input are listed in test_input_sources.txt.
+If you own one of the recipes used as test input and would like me to remove it, let me know and I will.